Chamath Palihapitiya

-Chamath Palihapitiya (born 3 September 1976) is a Canadian-American venture capitalist and entrepreneur.
+Chamath Palihapitiya (born 3 September 1976) is a Sri Lankan-born Canadian and American venture capitalist and entrepreneur.
 He founded and leads Social Capital, which he launched in 2011 after serving as a senior executive at Facebook from 2007 to 2011.
-Palihapitiya has used Social Capital to invest in technology and healthcare companies, championed high-profile special-purpose acquisition company deals, held a minority stake in the Golden State Warriors, and co-hosts the business and technology podcast All-In.
+Palihapitiya has used Social Capital to invest in technology and healthcare companies, championed high-profile special-purpose acquisition company deals, held a minority stake in the Golden State Warriors, and co-hosts All-In, a weekly business and technology podcast launched in 2021 with co-hosts Jason Calacanis, David Sacks, and David Friedberg, which focuses on startup investing and technology policy.

 Early life and education

-Palihapitiya was born in Sri Lanka to a family from Galle and moved to Canada at age five when his father joined the staff of the High Commission of Sri Lanka in Ottawa.
+Chamath Palihapitiya was born on 3 September 1976 in Galle, a city in south Sri Lanka to a Sinhalese family.
+At the age of 5 he moved to Canada, where his father joined the staff of the High Commission of Sri Lanka in Ottawa.
 When the posting ended in 1986 the family sought asylum in Canada because his father had criticized violence against Tamils during the Sri Lankan Civil War.

 He grew up in a financially precarious household.
 His father struggled with alcoholism and unemployment, and his mother worked housekeeping jobs to support the family.
-Palihapitiya took a job at Burger King at age fourteen to help cover household expenses, attended Lisgar Collegiate Institute, and graduated from the University of Waterloo in 1999 with a degree in electrical engineering.
+Palihapitiya took a job at Burger King at age fourteen to help cover household expenses.

+He attended the Lisgar Collegiate Institute, and graduated from the University of Waterloo in 1999 with a degree in electrical engineering.

 Early career

 1999–2007: Winamp and AOL

-After graduation, Palihapitiya traded derivatives at BMO Nesbitt Burns and then moved to California to join Winamp.
-When AOL acquired Winamp he became the company's youngest vice president and led its instant messaging division in 2004.
+After graduation, Palihapitiya worked as derivatives trader at BMO Nesbitt Burns.
+In 2001, he moved to California to join Winamp.
+At AOL he became the company's youngest vice president and led its instant messaging division in 2004.
 He later spent a short period at Mayfield Fund before joining Facebook in 2007.